gergelyk/bkp/README.md

 ## Disclaimer

 Author doesn't take any responsibility for loss or damage caused by this utility.
-You are using it on your own risk.
+You are using it at your own risk.